brtrick/Labyrinth/README.md

 # Quarto

 ## 1. Background and Overview
-Designed by Swiss mathematician Blaise Müller, Quarto is a logic game for two players that consists of a board and 16 playing pieces.Each piece has four attributes:
+Designed by Swiss mathematician Blaise Müller, Quarto is a logic game for two players that consists of a board and 16 playing pieces.
+Each piece has four attributes:
     1. size (tall or short)
     2. shape (square or circular)
     3. color (dark or light)